Out (TV series)

 Out is a British television crime drama written by Trevor Preston and directed by Jim Goddard.
 It was produced by Thames Television in 1978 and starred Tom Bell as Frank ("Frankie") Ross.
 It was hugely popular at the time of its release with an average audience of 10 million viewers.
 There was one series (6 episodes), with Bell declining to make a sequel.

 Plot summary

-Frank Ross (actor Tom Bell) returns from an eight-year prison sentence for a robbery that was thwarted because somebody 'grassed' the gang.
+Frank Ross (Tom Bell) returns from an eight-year prison sentence for a robbery that was thwarted because somebody 'grassed' the gang.
 Nobody knows who put the finger on him, but Ross is determined to find out and seeks revenge on those who betrayed him.
 Whilst inside, his wife has gone into a home and his son is going off the rails.
 Little by little, Ross pieces together the trail that leads to a dramatic conclusion.

 Cast

 The gang included John Junkin, Frank Mills, Oscar James and Peter Blake.
 Other notable actors included Norman Rodway (as Inspector Bryce - the man who put Ross away), Brian Croucher (Frank's only real friend Chris), Andrew Paul as his son Paul Ross with Linda Robson as Paul's girlfriend Mo, Brian Cox (as gangland rival McGrath), Derrick O'Connor and Bryan Marshall (two of McGrath's heavies).